When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

-\textbf{Task Domain.} Task domain also moderates user trust.
-As shown in Figure~\ref{fig:rq4-2-1}, in fact-driven fields (e.g., Biological, Medical, and Health Sciences and Business and Management), users report \textit{higher average trust in adversarial explanations than in correct ones} ($\bar{T}$: $5.10$ vs.\ $4.76$, $p<.001$; $5.07$ vs.\ $4.56$, $p<.001$ see Table~\ref{tab:task_domain}).
-These distributions are right-skewed, with more users assigning high trust scores (6–7) under attack, likely due to the authoritative tone or statistical plausibility commonly used in explanations within these domains.
-Logic-intensive or interpretive domains (e.g., Mathematical and Logical Reasoning, Politics and History, and Social Sciences and Law) show the opposite: with lower mean trust under attack ($\bar{T}$: $3.95$ vs.\ $4.98$, $p<.001$; $3.82$ vs.\ $4.92$, $p<.001$; $3.92$ vs.\ $5.04$, $p<.001$), with distributions shifting leftward toward lower trust scores (1–4).
-Users apply stricter scrutiny and display reduced trust under adversarial framing particularly in domains where reasoning or evidence evaluation plays a significant role.
-These findings suggest adversaries can exploit domain conventions, such as formality or objectivity, to selectively enhance persuasion in high-stakes contexts.
+\textbf{Task Domain.} Task domain also acts as a critical moderator of user trust under adversarial conditions.
+As shown in Figure~\ref{fig:rq4-2-1} and Table~\ref{tab:task_domain}, we observe a statistically significant increase in trust toward adversarial explanations in \textit{fact-driven domains}, including \textit{Biological, Medical, and Health Sciences} ($\bar{T}_{\text{attack}}=5.10$ vs.\ $\bar{T}_{\text{non\_attack}}=4.76$, $p<.001$) and \textit{Business and Management} ($\bar{T}_{\text{attack}}=5.07$ vs.\ $\bar{T}_{\text{non\_attack}}=4.56$, $p<.001$).
+Trust distributions in these domains are right-skewed under attack, with a higher concentration of scores in the 6 – 7 range.
+This pattern implies that, in fact-driven domains, explanations can be framed as factual, quantitative, or authoritative; they may remain highly persuasive even when the underlying answer is incorrect, thereby winning user trust.
+The \textit{logic-intensive or interpretive domains}, including \textit{Mathematical Problem and Logical Reasoning} ($\bar{T}_{\text{attack}}=3.95$ vs.\ $\bar{T}_{\text{non\_attack}}=4.98$, $p<.001$), \textit{Politics and History} ($\bar{T}_{\text{attack}}=3.71$ vs.\ $\bar{T}_{\text{non\_attack}}=5.00$, $p<.001$), and \textit{Social Sciences and Law} ($\bar{T}_{\text{attack}}=3.92$ vs.\ $\bar{T}_{\text{non\_attack}}=5.04$, $p<.001$), exhibit the opposite trend.
+Adversarial explanations significantly reduce user trust, with distributions shifting toward lower scores (1 – 4) in Figure~\ref{fig:rq4-2-1}.
+This suggests that users were more sensitive to logical inconsistencies or able to scrutinize the AI model's reasoning, relying on their own knowledge, particularly in domains where reasoning or evidence evaluation plays a significant role.
+Khan et al.~\cite{khan2024} similarly show that users are capable of identifying model errors through two LLM debates that contain reasoning, even in tasks surpassing their expertise.
+These results highlight a domain-dependent attack surface: adversaries can exploit domain conventions, such as formality or objectivity, to selectively enhance persuasion in high-stakes contexts.
+More results are in Appendix~\ref{appendix:task_domain}.

-\begin{findingbox} \textbf{Finding.} \textit{Task context matters for trust under adversarial explanations: users exhibit higher trust on hard problems and in fact-driven domains, where they are more likely to defer to explanations framed as authoritative or supported by statistical evidence.} \end{findingbox}